 As we have a vast range of products which we are continually updating, we are unable to provide a complete product list.
 Please contact us for information on specific products.

-Look at our Bread page for information.
+Please look at our Bread page for information on bread deliveries.

 Foods containing gluten include barley, oats, rye, wheat, spelt and kamut.

 Foods that do not contain gluten include quinoa, millet, amaranth, buckwheat, chickpeas, rice and corn.

 The level of gluten in oats is tiny and whether or not oats are classified as gluten-free depends on the standard for measuring gluten levels in a particular country.
 In Australia oats are considered to obtain gluten, in other countries they may not.

 The basic principle of organic farming is to achieve food of high nutritional quality and optimum quantities of produce without the use of artificial fertilisers or synthetic chemicals.
 It does not use genetically modified foods, growth promoters or hormones.
 Organic meat, poultry, eggs and dairy products come from animals that are given no antibiotics or growth hormones.
 Organic farming emphasises the need to maintain appropriate land management and aims to ecologically achieve the balance between animal life, the natural environment and food crops.
 Organic farmers do not use pesticides or herbicides.
 The produce that is gained through organic farming is thus at its most natural form.